cameraui/sdk/go/docs/api/plugin.md

 	type Plugin interface {
 	    // ConfigureCameras is called once on startup with every camera that is
 	    // already assigned to this plugin.
-The plugin should attach handlers,
+Attach handlers, open vendor sessions,
-	    // open vendor sessions, and warm up models.
-Returning an error aborts
+	    // warm up models here.
+Returning an error aborts plugin startup.
-	    // plugin startup.
 	    ConfigureCameras(cameras []*CameraDevice) error
-	    // OnCameraAdded is called whenever a camera is assigned to this plugin
+	    // OnCameraAdded is called whenever a camera is assigned to this plugin at
-	    // at runtime — after a discovery adoption (DiscoveryProvider.OnAdoptCamera)
+	    // runtime, after a discovery adoption (DiscoveryProvider.OnAdoptCamera) or
-	    // or after the user re-assigns an existing camera in the UI.
-The plugin
+	    // after the user re-assigns an existing camera.
+Set up the same per-camera
-	    // should set up the same per-camera state as in ConfigureCameras.
+	    // state as in ConfigureCameras.
 	    OnCameraAdded(camera *CameraDevice) error
-	    // OnCameraReleased is called when a camera is unassigned from this
+	    // OnCameraReleased is called when a camera is unassigned from this plugin
-	    // plugin or deleted from the system.
-The plugin must release per-camera
+	    // or deleted from the system.
+Release per-camera resources (sessions,
-	    // resources (sessions, timers, decoders) before returning.
+	    // timers, decoders) before returning.
 	    OnCameraReleased(cameraID string) error
 	}